outdreamer/build-a-cure/docs/tasks/examples.md

 		          - where certainty is not allowed by the system
 		            - system has distributed randomness injection points, or structures of certainty like interaction levels are prevented from developing

-# examples of applying structural interface to solve a problem (complete a task, fulfill an intent/requirement, apply a solution metric test)
+## apply interface analysis for an intent (solve a problem, complete a task)

-## apply structural interface to generate variables in a system
+### apply structural interface to generate variables in a system

     - identify changes that lead to development of a 'concept' in a system: